TrainWeb.org Facebook Page

 It's quiet here, however as we'll see that changes past the bend and the Queens Chapel Road overpass in the distance.

-B&O's Washington Branch track did not have this gentle curve prior to 1907 and the opening of Union Station, The track instead continued straight, and ran along what is now West Virigina Avenue.
+B&O's Washington Branch track did not have this gentle curve prior to 1907 and the opening of Union Station.
+The track instead continued straight, and ran along what is now West Virginia Avenue.

-An 1878 GM Hopkins map puts Montello Station in the southeast quadrant of the grade crossing with Queens Chapel Road.
+An 1878 GM Hopkins map puts Montello Station in the southeast quadrant (right) of the former grade crossing with Queens Chapel Road.
+A newer bridge has taken the place of this one, but the siding on the left survived into the 2020s.

 Map 1907